Shashanklko/NovaForecast-Extension/README.md

    - Toggle time display on/off
    - Choose temperature unit (Celsius/Fahrenheit)
    - Select widget position
+   - Enter a custom city/country to use that location's weather + local time
 3. The widget will appear on all websites you visit
 4. Hold Shift and drag to move the widget anywhere on the page